PvdBerg1998/hfml_data_preprocessor/README.md

     ...

 The data is processed as follows and in the following order:
+- `unprocessed`: no processing is applied at all.
 - `raw`: only sorted and deduplicated, such that the x data is monotonically increasing.
 This is often required for filtering algorithms.
 All steps after this will stay monotonic.
 - `preprocessed`: after masking, filtering, premultiplication.
 Essentially the full preprocessing machinery except x inversion, as this makes visual comparison with the raw data near impossible.
 - `inverted`: see `preprocessed`, but after x inversion.